davemendoza/Research_First_Sourcer_Automation/README.md

 This project is licensed under the **MIT License** — see the `LICENSE` file for details.
 You are free to use, modify, and distribute with attribution.

+---

+© 2025 Dave Mendoza — All Rights Reserved.